Last Updated on June 24, 2025 by George Pavlopoulos

 Rooms verdict

-The rooms are relatively small in Hotel Royal Gothenburg.
-However, the furniture is charming, and the old-times feel is unbeatable.
+The rooms are relatively small at Hotel Royal Gothenburg.
+However, the furniture is charming, and the old-fashioned feel is unbeatable.

 Rooms score: 16/20